gilgameshjw/hydejack-starter-kit/WORK/README.md

 * combine semantic vectors with symbolic algebra
 * simpler operations mean compression and more efficient compute
 * graphs and rules encoding/modelling
+* Interplay HDC / Deep Learning

 ## Systems

 #### Conversational Agents

-Since 2016, I have worked on conversational agents working in R&D for Constellation AI.
+Since 2016, I have worked on conversational agents, starting with my work in R&D for Constellation AI.

-IVA was developed with Markus Thora and Denis Okyere and was an end to end webapp integrating speech to a brain using HD computing to model conversational sequences.
+IVA was developed with Markus Thora and Denis Okyere as an end to end IOS app allowing speech interactions with a logic compressed into a brain using HD computing combined with a language model.

 With Humbaba I and II and my some of my work with Interscript, I am building on the idea of software designed as "Union of conversational Agents".
+Such ideas are made more realistic by the newest language models (gpt's, ...).

 Aside of the fun and elegant design, there are the need to allow people with little experience in software engineering to design software and the need to design smart system to allow for an interesting and smart interaction...

-My work is the design of:
+My work consists in the design of:
 * conversational interfaces
-* graphical design of software (with simple technologies like lucidchart, etc...)
+* graphical description of software (with simple technologies like lucidchart, etc...) and its automatised parsing and building
 * software design automation combining the above ideas with advanced language models

 #### Collaborative Systems

 TaxiQ is an app developed for giving London's black cab drivers a real time overview over the taxi ranks.
-I have helped faxi (now kinto join) with recommendations, carpooling modelling and community evaluations via an app.
-Highlights are IMO:
+I have also helped faxi (now kinto join) with recommendations, GPS processing algorithms and community evaluations via an app. highlights are IMO:

 * optimisation and behavioural simulations
 * efficient GPS modelling and retrieval